-The site is open all year round with no entrance charge.
-The Discovery Centre is open every day (except Christmas Day).
+The site is open all year round with no entrance charge to the grounds.
+The Visitor Centre is open every day (except Christmas and Boxing Days).
 There is ample car and coach parking and the site is easy to find.
-There are facilities for the less able - see Visitor Services for more details.
+There are facilities for the less able - see Visitor Services for more details